123andy/redcap-docker-compose/README.md

 :warning: **If you have a previous version of redcap-docker-compose make sure you change the `DOCKER_PREFIX` variable otherwise you may corrupt your existing installation.
 Please see the full docs for more detail**

+## Upgrading The Framework
+If you have an existing REDCap Docker Compose development setup and wish to swtich to the latest version, please review the section in the [detailed documentation](rdc/documentation/README.md#how-do-i-upgrade-to-the-latest-version-of-redcap-docker-compose)

 ## Full Documentation
 See the [detailed documentation](rdc/documentation/README.md) for more information!
 Keep in mind this is a community effort so feedback is appreciated.
 Please create issues here with any suggestions or make a pull request with improvements.